-MS-1 Exterior MS-1 Interior and patient treatment area

-An additional trailer was purchased in 2020.
+MS-1 Exterior and MS-1 Interior and patient treatment area Mobile Medical Unit (MMU) An additional trailer was purchased in 2020.
 The trailer is a standard cargo trailer that was custom built to IMERT's specifications.
-In addition to moving equipment and supplies, it can be used for patient treatment or be converted to sleep 3-4 team members.
-It has non-slip flooring and writeon walls.
+In addition to moving equipment and supplies, it can be used for patient treatment or be converted to billeting for team members.
+It has non-slip flooring and write-on walls.
 It has electric heat and AC.
-There is a work-bench area and exterior storage.
-When the ramp is extended, there are specialized doors so the entire rear of the trailer will not need to be opened for ingress and egress.
+There is a work-bench area, working sink, and exterior storage.
+When the ramp is extended, there are specialized doors allowing for ingress and egress.

-IMERT PORTABLE MEDICAL TREATMENT TENTS
+PORTABLE MEDICAL TREATMENT TENTS

-Medical treatment tents; are portable, set-up easily with 3-4 people, are powered by generators and have interior lighting, HVAC and hand washing stations.
+Medical treatment tents are portable, sets up easily with 3-4 people, are powered by generators and have interior lighting, HVAC and hand washing stations.

-- 1 Zumro Model 860
+- 1x Zumro Model 860

 - o Length 42'

 - o Floor Area 861 sq. ft.

 - o Wind Resistance 50mph

-- 2 Zumro Model 284
+- 2x Zumro Model 284

-- o Length 21'
+o Length 21'

-- o Floor Area 284 sq. ft.
+o Floor Area 284 sq. ft.

 - o Wind Resistance 60mph

 CONCEPT OF OPERATIONS

-All three units are designed to work together or individually.
+All three units can work together or individually.
 Utilizing all three units together provides a total of 1,429 sq. ft. of usable treatment space.

-Exterior

-Interior
+Exterior Interior

 COMMUNICATIONS

-IDPH Starcom Cached Radio IMERT enhanced communication capabilities with the addition of Satellite Broadband internet and voice over IP telephone lines to a mobile platform.
-Mounting the dish and components on a truck with a generator allows complete flexibility to provide phone and internet anywhere it is needed.
-With the support of ILEAS, ITTF and the Strategic Technology Reserve, the connectivity is being provided at no cost.
 All Starcom Radios were updated to the new IDPH template.
 Batteries undergo quarterly checks.
-IMERT is currently managing the IDPH radio cache of 34 units.
+IMERT is currently managing the IDPH radio cache of thirty-four units.
+IDPH Starcom Cached Radio IMERT enhanced communication capabilities with the addition of Satellite Broadband internet and voice over IP telephone lines to a mobile platform.
+Mounting the dish and components on a truck with a generator allows complete flexibility to provide phone and internet anywhere.
+With the support of ILEAS, Homeland Security Council and the Strategic Technology Reserve, the connectivity is being provided at no cost.

 Communications Center in the MMU Trailer

 EQUIPMENT MAINTENANCE

 Preventative maintenance is performed regularly on all equipment including inspection and maintenance of battery-powered equipment, updates on computers and networked and encrypted hard drives.
-Digital and hard copy records are kept of all work done on the vehicles and equipment and can be made available upon request.
+Digital and hard copy records are kept of all work done on the vehicles and equipment and are available upon request.

 Warranties for extensive maintenance of medical equipment are retained.
-All bio-medical equipment is maintained per the manufactures recommendations and are certified by an Illinois Licensed Bio-Medical technician.
+All bio-medical equipment is maintained per the manufacturer's recommendations and is certified by an Illinois Licensed Bio-Medical technician.